MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/smclib/nf-smclib-rtlzeromemory.md

 To zero out a memory buffer to erase security-sensitive data, use <a href="..\wdm\nf-wdm-rtlsecurezeromemory.md">RtlSecureZeroMemory</a> instead.

 Callers of <b>RtlZeroMemory</b> can be running at any IRQL if the destination memory block is in nonpaged system memory.
-Otherwise, the caller must be running at IRQL &lt;= APC_LEVEL.
+Otherwise, the caller must be running at IRQL <= APC_LEVEL.